Asterfion/AhScrapper/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Acknowledgements

 Thanks to the Guns.lol community and everyone who supports our work.
-Special shoutout to @Asterfion and @Hades for their relentless dedication.
+Special shoutout to @Asterfion and @JohnEdgarHoover for their relentless dedication.